RewardBench 2: Advancing Reward Model Evaluation: Analysis of Performance on

-Figure \ref{fig:v1_correlation} shows the drops in performance of these top existing models relative to performance on the first RM benchmark, \evalname~\cite{lambert2024rewardbench}, along with our own newly trained models.
-We did \textit{not} tune the development of \evalname~2 to our trained models, as the models were tuned for downstream performance or open-ended exploration.
+We compare the performance of top existing models as well as our own newly trained models on \evalname~and RewardBench~\citep{lambert2024rewardbench}, the first and most widely-used RM benchmark, in Figure~\ref{fig:v1_correlation}.
+We did \textit{not} tune the development of \evalname~to our trained models, as the models were tuned for downstream performance or open-ended exploration.

 The scores on both benchmarks are less correlated for external models than our trained models, indicating a potential of metric capture to version 1.

-\paragraph{Newly Trained Reward Models} \footnote{The reward models we trained will be released upon paper acceptance.} To analyze the performance of a larger variety of reward models than currently exists in the literature on our benchmark, we also trained our own Bradley-Terry reward models in a controlled setup, using the Open Instruct library~\citep{wang2023far}\footnote{Open-Instruct on GitHub: \url{https://github.com/allenai/open-instruct}}.
+\paragraph{Newly Trained Reward Models} To analyze the performance of a larger variety of reward models than currently exists in the literature on our benchmark, we also trained our own Bradley-Terry reward models in a controlled setup, using the Open Instruct library~\citep{wang2023far}.
 We varied (1) hyperparameters like learning rate and number of training epochs, exploring values common in the literature; (2) the base model, examining multiple strong open-weight models that many existing RMs are trained on; and (3) training data, looking at two preference data mixtures with demonstrated success in post-training (Tulu preference mix \citep{lambert2024tulu3}) and reward model training (Skywork preference mix \citep{liu2024skywork}).
-Appendix \ref{appdx:train} has further training details.
+Appendix \ref{appdx:train} contains further training details.